- Event Type

 Elementary School: 3 games.

-Spring Reign is a very popular tournament.
-As a result, we cannot accept every team that wants to attend.
-The goals of our registration process are transparency and implementing a fair method for determining which teams are accepted.
+Due to its popularity and limited field space, Spring Reign is strictly an invitational tournament.
+Unfortunately, we cannot accept every team that wants to attend.
+The goals of our registration process are transparency and fairness in determining which teams are accepted.

 The Tournament Directors will consider all of the following criteria when assigning bids for the tournament.
 Teams that meet more of these criteria will be more likely to receive a bid.